Is Erectile Dysfunction (ED) Considered a Disease?

-ED is a treatable condition, and there are several ED treatments available.
-The type of treatment generally depends on the underlying cause of the erectile dysfunction.
-Treatments for ED can range from counseling and lifestyle changes to drugs and surgery.
-If you suffer from erectile dysfunction, it is important to talk to your doctor.
-A doctor can help identify the cause of your ED and figure out the most appropriate treatment.
+ED is a treatable condition, and the type of treatment generally depends on the underlying cause of erectile dysfunction.
+Treatments for ED can range from counseling and lifestyle changes to drugs and surgery like a penile implant.
+If you have erectile dysfunction, you must talk to your doctor.
+A doctor can help identify your ED’s cause and determine the most appropriate treatment.

 Since it can be embarrassing to discuss ED, many men look for discreet treatment options online.
-However, not all treatments are safe for all men.
+However, not all treatments are safe.
 Using home remedies might be dangerous, and you should not self-prescribe for ED, especially when you consider that it could be a sign of a more serious health concern.
-In addition, many of the treatments available on the Internet are scams.
-They may not help your ED, and could damage your health.
+In addition, many of the treatments available on the Internet are scams, which may not help your ED and could damage your health.

-If you think you are suffering from Erectile Dysfunction, call Charlotte Men’s Health at (704) 786-5131 to request an appointment with Dr. Richard Natale, or request an appointment online.
+If you think you have Erectile Dysfunction, call Charlotte Men’s Health at (704) 786-5131 to request an appointment with Dr. Richard Natale or request an appointment online.